saitarak/Semantic-NLP-Filtering-for-Deep-Learning-Papers-in-Virology-Epidemiology/README.md

 Captures Context: Embeddings take into account the entire context of each paper and keywords, not just exact matches.
 Increases Recall: Papers that are semantically similar to the keywords but don’t contain exact matches are still captured.
 Reduces Noise: Papers unrelated to deep learning in virology are more accurately filtered out.

-Classification Approach
+### Classification Approach
 The filtered papers are then classified using a zero-shot classification model (facebook/bart-large-mnli).
 Labels such as "computer vision," "text mining," "both," and "other" are used to categorize each paper.
-Zero-shot classification is chosen to allow flexible, label-free categorization.
+Zero-shot classification using scientific language model is chosen to allow flexible, label-free categorization.

-Method Extraction Approach
+### Method Extraction Approach
 To extract specific methods used in each paper:

-Rule-Based Pattern Matching: We define a dictionary of regex patterns for deep learning techniques, including "convolutional neural network," "transformer," and "text mining."
+Rule-Based Pattern Matching: We define a dictionary of regex patterns, including "convolutional neural network," "transformer," and "text mining" and more.
-Matching Specific Methods: Each abstract is scanned against these patterns, and the matching method is reported.
-If no match is found, a general label like "Deep learning based" is assigned.
+Matching Specific Methods: Each abstract is scanned against these patterns, and the matching method is reported. .
-This approach ensures that each paper is associated with a precise technique, fulfilling the task’s requirement for specific method extraction.
+This approach ensures that each paper is associated with a precise technique, fulfilling the requirement of specific method extraction.

 Results and Dataset Statistics
 The system outputs three main datasets: